deco3500-2017/assigned-null/README.md

 * Should see at the top subjects your currently taking
 * Click on markers to view group details and see navigation
 * Limited functionality outside of that
-* Represents the type platform (cloud based) we would serve this application
+* Represents the type of platform (cloud based) we would use for this application

 #### Other Resources
 * Initial User Interview Questions: https://drive.google.com/open?id=1ql6zGOOVPxK1zgsZRtH7CEyDXIX_gV2NVWzuI45syEk